-LOCK TABLES works on XtraDB/InnoDB tables only if the innodb_table_locks system variable is set to 1 and autocommit is set to 0 (the default in both cases).
+LOCK TABLES works on XtraDB/InnoDB tables only if the innodb_table_locks system variable is set to 1 (the default) and autocommit is set to 0 (1 is default).
 Please note that no error message will be returned on LOCK TABLES with innodb_table_locks = 0.

 LOCK TABLES implicitly commits the active transaction, if any.
 Also, starting a transaction always releases all table locks acquired with LOCK TABLES.
 This means that there is no way to have table locks and an active transaction at the same time.
 The only exceptions are the transactions in autocommit mode.
 To preserve the data integrity between transactional and non-transactional tables, the GET_LOCK() function can be used.